The economy exists within our environment

 - cause direct damage or loss to property, natural resources, assets, and productivity

-- drive the transition from a high carbon, fossil-fuels-based economy to a clean, green low carbon economy
+- drive the transition from a higher emission, fossil-fuels-based economy to a clean, green lower emission economy

 - impact costs and/or availability of goods and services